Skip to content

 Finance leases have typically always been recorded on the balance sheet.
 This means finance leases are functionally similar to debt financing from an accounting perspective.

 Finance leases are long-term contracts.
 Operating leases are shorter-term.
 In this sense, you have more inherent flexibility under an operating lease because you do not have to renew or reenter into another lease at the end of the operating lease.
-However, financing leases do not permit you to end the lease early — at least not without significant cost.
+However, financing leases does not permit you to end the lease early, at least not without high cost.

 From a financial perspective, your startup must be able to generate sufficient cash to make the lease payments under both leases.
 Failure to make payments under the lease agreement usually entitles the lessor to take immediate possession of the asset.
 You may also pay a penalty fee.